lakchote/mobile_crypto_wallet/README.md

 ## How to run

-1. Launch ngrok with your [node backend](https://github.com/lakchote/node_polkadot) port
+1. Launch ngrok with your [node backend](https://github.com/lakchote/node_polkadot) already listening on port

 `ngrok 1337`